ValeraT1982/ObjectsComparer/README.md

 This comparer creates generic implementation of comparer for each comparison.

 ## Useful Value Comparers
-Framework contains several custom comparers that can be useful.
+Framework contains several custom comparers that can be useful in many cases.

 **DoNotCompareValueComparer**

 Allows to to skip some fields/types.
-Has singleton implementation (DoNotCompareValueComparer.Instance).
+Has singleton implementation (**DoNotCompareValueComparer.Instance**).

 **DynamicValueComparer<T>**